 “While we’ve been focused at Waymo on building the world’s most experienced driver, the team at Jaguar Land Rover has developed an all-new battery-electric platform that looks to set a new standard in safety, design, and capability.
 We’re sure Waymo riders will enjoy the safe, premium and delightful experience that the self-driving I-PACE will provide,” says Krafcik.

-Until then, the consumer Jaguar I-PACE will appear in showrooms later this year, and the base model will cost £58,995.
+Until then, the consumer Jaguar I-PACE will appear in showrooms later this year.
+The base model will cost £58,995.

-To see how Waymo driverless cars work, you can get a demo today with the free, Waymo 360 experience.
+To see how Waymo driverless cars work, check out the Waymo 360 experience.